sevagh/pitch-detection/README.md

 # Pitch Detection

-Collection of C++ pitch detection algorithms based on autocorrelation, along with some testing capabilities:
+Collection of C++ pitch detection algorithms based on autocorrelation, along with a sample sinewave generator.

-* Test against an audio clip (**ffmpeg/libav required to compile with this feature**)
-* Test against generated sine waves

 The algorithms are: